Harry Shum Jr.: Early life

 Shum was born in Limón, Costa Rica, the son of Chinese immigrants.
-His mother is a native of Hong Kong and his father is from Guangzhou, China.
+His mother is a native of Hong Kong, and his father is from Guangzhou, China.
 They relocated to Costa Rica, where Shum and his two older sisters were born.
 When Shum was six years old, the family moved to San Francisco, California.
 He stated, "I feel I have the best of so many worlds.
 I speak Spanish and Cantonese.
 Spanish is actually my first language before I learned Cantonese and English."
 He later stated that he has not spoken Spanish fluently since the age of 6.

-Shum spent most of his schooling years in San Luis Obispo County, California and graduated from Arroyo Grande High School in 2000.
+Shum spent most of his schooling years in San Luis Obispo County, California, and graduated from Arroyo Grande High School in 2000.
 Initially, he had been more interested in theater and sports but found a passion for dance after auditioning for his high school dance team on a dare.
 Shum attended San Francisco State University for a year, before dropping out to pursue a dance career.
-In an interview, he said that his earliest motivations to dance were from watching Ginuwine, Dru Hill, and Usher, before becoming influenced by dancers like Gene Kelly and Michael Jackson.
+In an interview, he said that his earliest motivations to dance were from watching Ginuwine, Dru Hill, and Usher before becoming influenced by dancers like Gene Kelly and Michael Jackson.

 Career

-2002–07: Dancer beginnings
+2002–2007: Dancer beginnings

 Shum began his dance career in Los Angeles.
-As a 18-year-old, he was spotted by choreographers Rosero McCoy and Jamal Sims to go on a UK tour with the singer Kaci.
-He steadily built his career, appearing as the only male dancer on BET's Comic View, and starred in a series of Apple iPod advertisements as dancing silhouettes.
+As an 18-year-old, he was spotted by choreographers Rosero McCoy and Jamal Sims to go on a UK tour with the singer Kaci.
+He steadily built his career, appearing as the only male dancer on BET's ComicView, and starred in a series of iPod advertisements as dancing silhouettes.
 He joined Beyoncé, Alicia Keys, and Missy Elliott in their co-headlining tour Ladies First in 2004, while working as a backup dancer for artists including Jennifer Lopez, Jessica Simpson, and Mariah Carey.
-He appeared in several music videos of songs including Lose My Breath by Destiny's Child and It's Like That by Mariah Carey.
+He appeared in several music videos of songs including Lose My Breath by Destiny's Child and "It's Like That" by Mariah Carey.
 Shum also worked as a dance instructor.